simonerampelli/viromescan/viromescan_covid19/README.md

+## viromescan_covid19
-## viromescan_covid19 is the module implemented by the ViromeScan researchers for identified viral sequences of SARS-CoV-2 in metagenomic data.
+This the module implemented by the ViromeScan researchers for identified viral sequences of SARS-CoV-2 in metagenomic data.

-Symply copy and paste the content of this folder in your viromescan folder (pay attention to put the content in the correspondent location of your viromescan folder without substituting the contents, but only adding the contents to you folder)
+Simply copy and paste the content of this folder in your viromescan folder (pay attention to put the content in the correspondent location of your viromescan folder without substituting the contents, but only adding the contents to you folder)

 # Instruction after download:
 ```